-You have probably seen the advertisements on TV or in the newspapers for over-50s life insurance.
-Guaranteed acceptance with no medical questions asked and a free pen to boot!
-So what are these policies and do they offer value for money?
+You have probably seen the advertisements on TV or in the newspapers for Over-50s life insurance.
+Life insurance with guaranteed acceptance, no medical questions asked and a free pen or store gift card to boot!
+In this article, we explain what Over-50s life insurance policies are, how they work and whether they offer value for money.

 What is over-50s life insurance?

-- no health questions asked and no medical examination
+- No health questions are asked and no medical examination is needed

-- normally premiums must be a paid for a minimum of one or two years before a payout will be made
+- Normally premiums must be paid for a minimum of one or two years before a claim can be made

 Pros and cons of over-50s life insurance

-- could pay in more than is paid out on death
+- You could pay in more than is paid out on death

 What is the alternative to over-50s life insurance?

-Whole of life insurance - if you are in good health and still in your 50s then ordinary whole of life insurance may offer better value for you in the long run.
-If you are accepted for a whole of life policy then the payout could be as much as 40% higher than an over-50s plan.
+Whole life insurance - if you are in good health and still in your 50s then whole life insurance may offer better value for you in the long run.
+If you are accepted for a whole of life insurance policy then the payout could be as much as 40% higher than an over-50s life insurance plan.

-Term insurance - as the name suggest this type of policy will only insure your life for a number of years.
-The term is decided at outset and once the term expires then the life cover ceases.
-This could be an affordable option if you are over-50 and still have dependent offspring and require a larger sum assured.
+Term insurance - as the name suggests this type of policy will only insure your life for a set number of years referred to as the term.
+The term is decided at the outset and once the term expires then the life cover ceases.
+Term life insurance is usually more cost-effective than whole-of-life insurance policies.